IT Risk Management increases your IT outsourcing success

 The outsourcing supplier responsible for IT system support, development, or maintenance had neglected or introduced security deficiencies that were easily exploitable.

-Don’t worry, take proper measures Don’t let these numbers scare you.
+Don’t let these numbers scare you.
 There are many highly professional outsourcing suppliers out there.

 When IT outsourcing is done correctly it can be highly beneficial for both you and your outsourcing supplier.
 All you have to do is take the proper steps to ensure a secure and rewarding outsourcing experience.

-Where to start?
 Performing a proper risk assessment can inoculate you against a bad outsourcing decision.

 You’d also want to check who did the accreditation, as there are some “fast-track certifications.”
 You also want to check out what parts of the business the certification covers.

-Next, you’d want to check if they “practice what they preach,” if they don’t your company name may end up all over the six o’clock news.
+Next, you’d want to check if they “practice what they preach,” if they don’t, your company name may end up all over the six o’clock news.

-Building a trusting relationship This process isn’t just a matter of inspecting their business once or twice.
+This process isn’t just a matter of inspecting their business once or twice.
 This can take weeks or months.
 You rely on them to manage risk aspects on your behalf.
 You need to be certain that they are up to the challenge, and that you understand each other.

 Building a mutually understanding and trusting relationship can take time and requires a large amount of diligence on both sides.
 Both parties must take the time to fully cover exactly how this partnership is to go down.